Teaching English as a Foreign Language

 - The certificates you receive are internationally acknowledged, so you can start teaching worldwide!
 Of course there will be differences between and within regions in the demand for teachers and basic conditions.

-- After you successfully completed a module of your TEFL course (the basic course, grammar module and specialization module), you will receive a digital certificate (in pdf) of that specific module.
+- After you successfully completed a module of your TEFL course (the basic course or a specialization module), you will receive a digital certificate (in pdf) of that specific module.
 You can download these certificates via your online TEFL account.
 Do not forget to download and save these certificates before the access to your TEFL account expires.

 - Within about four weeks after finishing the complete TEFL course, you will also receive a combined certificate with all the course modules you have completed (per mail).
 The amount of hours of your TEFL course and the date on which you finished the course will also be stated on your certificate.